“What does a content creator do?”

 Note that publishing more number of blog posts also impacts the amount of traffic you receive.

-However, that doesn’t mean you should flat out start producing 15 content pieces every month.
+However, that doesn’t mean you should flat out start producing 15 pieces every month.
 Choose what works for your schedule and doesn’t burn your audience in the long-run.

 If you need with creating a routine for your content creation, then take help from the writing habits of few famous authors here.